Bucharest - Do & See

-Arcul de Triumf (Arch of Triumph)
+Arcul de Triumf (Triumphal Arch)

 Similar to its Paris namesake, Bucharest’s Triumphal Arch remembers Romania’s Great War soldiers and its reunification in 1918.
-Initially, the arc was built of wood in 1922, and then finished in Deva granite in 1936.
+Initially, the arc was built of wood in 1922, and was then finished in Deva granite in 1936.

 National Art Museum

 Romania’s most impressive art collection is displayed in this sprawling royal palace (Muzeul National de Arta).
 Here you can see works by Rembrandt and El Greco, among a collection of European art works.